NZMSA/2019-Phase-1/Big Data and Analytics/Part 1 - Azure Databricks/Readme.md

-# NOTE:
-This tutorial requires either a paid Azure subscription or a Visual Studio Enterprise subscription as Databricks requires 2x 4 core VMs (8 cores in total).
-The max Azure allows on trial plans is 4 cores.
-You have the option of using Azure Notebooks.
-We are in the process of updating this tutorial to use Azure Notebooks.
-Thanks for your patience.

-# Part 1 - Azure Databricks
+# Part 1 - Azure Notebooks
-In this subsection we will learn how to set up an Azure Databricks service to perform ETL.
-We will go through connecting into your Databricks workspace, where we will create a cluster and notebook.
+In this subsection we will learn how to set up and use Azure Notebooks to perform ETL.
+We will go through setting up a project and a notebook.
 We will upload a large dataset and within the created notebook we will use Python (however you can use Scala, R, or SQL if you prefer) to perform operations on it.
-We will create a configuration which we can then use in Part 2 to connect to Power BI.
+We willsave our transformed dataframes to CSV which we can then use in Part 2 to connect to Power BI.

+### Assessment (This will be covered in this tutorial)
+- Please create a public project and submit the project link (just navigate and open your project and copy paste the link.
+Please be sure to test this link works by logging out and opening it or opening it in an incognito browser window)

+\
 Let's get stared!

 ## Contents
 0. Find a dataset
-1. Create an Azure Databricks service
+1. What is Azure Notebooks?
-2. Create a Cluster
+2. Create a project in Azure Notebooks
+3. Create a notebook
-3. Upload a raw dataset
+4. Upload a raw dataset
-4. Create a Notebook
+5. Set up the notebook
-5. Read the raw dataset
+6. Read the raw dataset
-6. Transformations
+7. Transformations
-7. Create new table(s) with the cleaned data
+8. Create new table(s) with the cleaned data
-8. Setup/get config to connect to Power BI
-9. Clean up / Deleting the Resource Group / Do this before closing your web browser!!

-# Very important message below!
-**Azure Databricks can become quite expensive to run (we are lucky we get a 14 day free-trial of the service otherwise you'd be looking at close to $1000 to run per month).
-However there will still be a cost for the cluster.** With your Azure for Students subscription, you get $100 free to use.
-In order to not waste this credit without actually utilising the service, i recommend taking a text copy of your notebook text (and saving this to your local computer) and then deleting the service by deleting the resource group before you close your internet browser.
-When you want to continue your work, then create a new databricks service, reupload your dataset and paste in your copied text from your previous notebook.
-This way you can be sure you dont run out of credit or get over charged.
-Also this way the cost should stay within the free $100 you get.
-If you've entered your credit card details, then this could get charged so please take even extra caution in that case.
-We wont be responsible for any costs incurred.
-In no event shall the authors be liable for any claim, damages or other liability, whether in an action of contract, tort, or otherwise, arising from, out of or in connection with this guide.
-By continuing you agree to this. 😊
+9. Download the CSVs

 # Let's get started